Fraction Calculator

 Dividing two fractions is the same as multiplying the first fraction by the reciprocal value of the second fraction.
 The first sub-step is to find the reciprocal (reverse the numerator and denominator, reciprocal of 9/4 is 4/9) of the second fraction.
 Next, multiply the two numerators.
 Then, multiply the two denominators.
 In the following intermediate step, cancel by a common factor of 2 gives 106/27.

-In other words - fifty-three sixths divided by nine quarters is one hundred six twenty-sevenths.
+In other words, fifty-three sixths divided by nine quarters equals one hundred six twenty-sevenths.

 Rules for expressions with fractions: